cecric/hexapinod/README.md

 # Roadmap and upcoming releases
 Here you will find a list of the next features to include into the project and the upcoming development:
+- Switch the project from CommonJS to ESM, support of node 16 and node 17, and remove of ts-node and webpack tools
 - Add GraphQL requests
 - Add postgreSQL support on native ORM.
 - Add right management on serialization of models.